Tehforsch/diman/README.md

 This includes `squared`, `cubed`, `sqrt`, `cbrt` as well as `powi`.

 ## Quantity products and quotients
-Sometimes, intermediate types in computations are quantities that doesn't really have a nice name and are also not needed too many times.
+Sometimes, intermediate types in computations are quantities that don't really have a nice name and are also not needed too many times.
 Having to add a definition to the unit system for this case can be cumbersome.
 This is why the `Product` and `Quotient` types are provided:
 ```rust